xuelongmu/personal-website/content/gallery/dorm-room-fever.md

 linkView = "https://xuelongmu.itch.io/dorm-room-fever"
 +++

-Dorm Room Fever is a first person adventure / stealth game titled Dorm Room Fever where you play as a college student who's under travel quarantine after moving into the dorms.
-It's a tongue-in-cheek take on the 2020 college experience, and I had a lot of fun making it!
+Dorm Room Fever is a first person adventure / stealth game where you play as a college student who's under travel quarantine after moving into the dorms.
+It's a tongue-in-cheek take on the 2020 college experience, when many students were placed under strict restrictions and subpar living conditions.

-I programmed the game in 100% Blueprints over the course of a week, and worked with two other devs who handled environment/character art and game design.
+I programmed the game in 100% Blueprints in UE4 over the course of a week, as an entry for the Epic 2020 MegaJam.
+I worked with two other devs who handled environment/character art and game design.

-It’s currently available for free download on [itch.io](https://xuelongmu.itch.io/dorm-room-fever).
+The latest build is currently available for free download on [Google Drive](https://drive.google.com/file/d/1ThPktWQ0-Vqbz7ejhakTcB8VD4JyaUaL/view?usp=sharing).
 You can also check out this gameplay clip.

 {{< youtube id="ZzOFa5rhLsI" >}}